wsparsons/AllergEase-Server/README.md

 * [Knex.js](https://knexjs.com/) - SQL query builder for Postgress

 ## CONTRIBUTING
--Please send the developer a message for details on the code of conduct, and the process for submitting pull requests.
+Please send the developer a message for details on the code of conduct, and the process for submitting pull requests.

 ## AUTHOR
 **Wendy Parsons** - [wsparsons](https://github.com/wsparsons)